 "Sheila revolutionised the way I think about and organise my time - with great results." - Antony Brand - Tech Entrepreneur and mid-life career changer

-*This information is from an external source (Karen Campbell).
+(i)Source/Reference: Karen Campbell.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.